Arithmetic geometry of quantum connections on Calabi-Yau $3$-folds: -curvature and power operations

 \subsection{The local computation}

 Here, we revisit the computation in \cite[Section 4]{Lee23a} for the quantum Steenrod operation of $Y$ and verify that it is equivalent to our key local computation that the quantum Steenrod operation is equal to the $p$-curvature of the quantum connection.
+This is the local version of the main theorem in the case of the local $\mathbb{P}^1$; for our notations we refer back to \cref{ssec:local-p1-geometry}.

 \begin{thm}[{\cite[Corollary 4.16]{Lee23a}}] Let $Y = \mathrm{Tot}(\mathcal{O}(-1) \oplus \mathcal{O}(-1) \to \mathbb{P}^1)$, and consider a divisor class $b \in H^2(Y;\mathbb{F}_p).$ Then

 \end{thm}